KodingKurriculum/learn-to-code/README.md

 # Python Tutorial

+## What is Python, and why use it?
 Python is a multi-purpose, object-oriented programming language.
+In a few short lines of code, you can perform various tasks like query a database, read and create an Excel document, or pull information from a website.
+The Python community has created machine learning and plotting programs that even a novice could use.
+Truly, the limits and benefits of using Python to do things for you are left up to your imagination and persistence.

 ## Installation
 There are a few things you need to begin programming in Python.
 All of these things (and more) are included with the download of the application bundle [Anaconda](https://www.continuum.io/downloads).
 The three key ingredients of [Anaconda](https://www.continuum.io/downloads) that you should be most concerned with is Python the language, Spyder the programming language, and Conda the package manager.